Serialcomms/Pico-spiffs/README.md

 # SPIFFS (SPI Flash File System)
 This is a repackaged version of SPIFFS which is targetted at the Raspberry Pico SDK 'C' programming ecosystem.

-Please note that is not in any way a full or even partial SPIFFS re-write, and that far more source code has been removed than added.
+Please note that is not in any way a full or even partial SPIFFS re-write, and that far more source and testing code has been removed than added.

 All SPIFFS functionality has been moved into a library, and various small extras have been added to it.